jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Using Message Passing to Transfer Data Between Threads/task.md

     }
 ```

-##### Listing 16-6: Creating a channel and assigning the two halves to tx and rx
+##### Creating a channel and assigning the two halves to tx and rx

 We create a new channel using the `mpsc::channel` function; `mpsc` stands for _multiple producer, single consumer_.
 In short, the way Rust’s standard library implements channels means a channel can have multiple _sending_ ends that produce values but only one _receiving_ end that consumes those values.
 Imagine multiple streams flowing together into one big river: everything sent down any of the streams will end up in one river at the end.
 We’ll start with a single producer for now, but we’ll add multiple producers when we get this example working.

 The `mpsc::channel` function returns a tuple, the first element of which is the sending end and the second element is the receiving end.
 The abbreviations `tx` and `rx` are traditionally used in many fields for _transmitter_ and _receiver_ respectively, so we name our variables as such to indicate each end.
 We’re using a `let` statement with a pattern that destructures the tuples; we’ll discuss the use of patterns in `let` statements and destructuring in Chapter 18\.
 Using a `let` statement this way is a convenient approach to extract the pieces of the tuple returned by `mpsc::channel`.

-Let’s move the transmitting end into a spawned thread and have it send one string so the spawned thread is communicating with the main thread, as shown in Listing 16-7\.
+Let’s move the transmitting end into a spawned thread and have it send one string so the spawned thread is communicating with the main thread, as shown in the code snippet below.
 This is like putting a rubber duck in the river upstream or sending a chat message from one thread to another.

 ```rust
     use std::thread;